armandocomellas1/javascript-menu/README.md

 # Project Name

-- Portfolio: application deploy
+- ortfolio - mobile menu

 ## Built With

 - HTML5
 - CSS
 - Flexbox and CSS Grid in order to make a structure in the html and look nice.
-- Media Query (very important)
+- Media Query (very important).
+- JavaScript (Fist time using this technology for a particular feature).

 ## Getting Started